gitlabhq/gitlabhq/doc/api/enviroments.md

 Creates a new environment with the given name and external_url.

-It returns 200 if the environment was successfully created, 400 for wrong parameters and 409 if the environment already exists.
+It returns 200 if the environment was successfully created, 400 for wrong parameters.

 ```
 POST /projects/:id/environment